Photo: Lieselotte van der Meijs

 Food emissions come from cultivation, production, transport, feed and methane from ruminants.

-Good vegetable protein sources are, for example, whole grain products, nuts, seeds, beans and lentils.
+Good vegetable protein sources are, for example beans, lentils, nuts, seeds and whole grains.
 These foods also provide many other important nutrients.
 There is also plenty of protein in milk, eggs and quorn.

 By eating, for example, lentils, beans and tofu, you get satiating protein and you can vary vegetables and root vegetables in many different ways.
-If you are unsure, look up recipes based on taste.
+If you are unsure, look up inspirational recipes based on your preferences and taste.
+See recipe suggestions below on the World Wide Fund for Nature website.

 Mix in vegetables in foods they already like.
 Make vegetarian dishes fun.
 Involve the children in the cooking.